mithunjmistry/IOT-Raspberry-Pi-Android-App/README.md

 strictly prohibited and can incur legal action.
 This is free to use for educational purpose only.

 * This App was made from October-2015 till June-2016 and is no longer maintained.
+* If we want to use ready made library, see my Socket.IO-Usage-Demo-Android repository - https://github.com/mithunjmistry/Socket.IO-Usage-Demo-Android